ThetaStation/ThetaStation/README.md

 ## License
 All the repo's code after unix timestamp `1668875136` is licensed under [a proprietary license](https://github.com/ThetaStation/ThetaStation/blob/master/LICENSE.TXT).
-All the repo's code before unix timestamp `1668875136` is licensed under MIT or any other license specified in LICENSE.TXT for the appropriate version's state.
+All the repo's code before unix timestamp `1668875136` is licensed under AGPL or any other license specified in LICENSE.TXT for the appropriate version's state.

 Most of the assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/), unless stated otherwise.
 Assets have their license and author written in metadata file.